 You should really go hiking when in Lapland if your schedule and fitness allow it.
 To walk in a snowy forest, not hearing anything other than the creaking sound as you step on the snow, is mesmerizing.

 Lapland has a lot to offer when it comes to nature and hiking trails.
-Not very far away from Rovaniemi you’ll find the Arctic Circle Hiking AreaOpens in a new tab., with a number of different trails, varying in length and difficulty.
-Another option will be to visit the Korouoma Frozen WaterfallsOpens in a new tab., that one is a bit farther away from Rovaniemi, but makes for a great day trip.
+Not very far away from Rovaniemi you’ll find the Arctic Circle Hiking Area, with a number of different trails, varying in length and difficulty.
+Another option will be to visit the Korouoma Frozen Waterfalls, that one is a bit farther away from Rovaniemi, but makes for a great day trip.

 Something else you could try while in Lapland is snowshoe hiking.
 For this, you’ll need to find a guide or tour operator that offers it, as it would require some equipment (snowshoes and poles).
 You can book with a big tour company, but in order to keep the experience as authentic and serene as possible, I’d recommend finding a guide either on AirBnB or Get your Guide.
 This will ensure you’re in a small group with a local and can learn more about the customs and life of the Finns.
 Additionally, guides will usually have a snack and hot berry juice with them, that you could potentially enjoy around an open fire.
 Snowshoeing is really intuitive and you don’t need any previous experience.
 There will need to be quite a lot of snow already, so if you’re visiting earlier in the season it might not be possible to do it, but you can also enquire and see what your guide thinks.
 It’s an incredible experience and one you should definitely try while in Lapland.